jwadhams/json-logic/operations.md

 Retrieve data from the provided data object.

-Typically the data is an object in the JSON sense, so in which case the argument to `var` is a property name.
+Typically data is an object in the JSON sense, in which case the argument to `var` is a property name.

 ```js
 jsonLogic.apply(